IvanMukha/Course_work_chat-Messanger/readme.txt

-Chat Messenger written in Java using Swing and Socket.IO
+Chat Messenger written in Java using Swing and Socket.IO with DB "MySQL"